If you don't have special architecture requirements, we recommend using SaaS following the proposed greenfield stack.

 The greenfield stack

 We like to give one greenfield stack recommendation, which is the stack you can simply use if there is no reason against it.
 And while we went through long and detailed discussions to come to this recommendation, it doesn't mean that it is necessarily superior to alternative stacks.
-You can still feel confident if you go down another route (see below for alternative options).
+You can still feel confident if you go down another route (note below for alternative options).

 The Java greenfield stack